-Covid 19 Update – As an essential supplier for global supply chains, our offices will remain open with reduced staff during the spread of this virus.
-We will continue to offer our CT & X-Ray services and attempt to maintain delivery dates as much as possible during this difficult time.
+Covid 19 Update – As an essential supplier for global supply chains, our offices are remaining open throughout this pandemic to assist new and existing customers.
+While operating with reduced staff we will attempt to maintain delivery dates as much as possible during this difficult time.

 INDUSTRIAL CT SCANNING